 Towards the end, when Emma and Sofia are lying on the ground lifeless, we see Emma’s blood flowing towards Sofia, bringing them both to life again.
 This could signify the reunification of Sofia’s bond with her mother since a “mother’s bond is unbreakable.”

-Probably the most significant influence that Ada has could be over Francesco.
+The most significant influence that Ada has could probably be on Francesco.
 She draws blood from him in a moment of passion.
 And a few minutes later we see her attacking him after he tried to strangle her to death.
 The screen blacks out after this, making us assume they are now bound together.
 This is important because Francesco “awakens” at the end of the film.

 The Evil Eye